 Tiger trained many Tyrones, hard working men, mostly black, who mastered the art of boxing.
-He was as good a boxing trainer as ever there was.
+He was as good a boxing trainer as there ever was.
 He had only four rules for the fighters in his gym.
-Tiger laid them out whenever he took on a new man.
+Tiger made sure to lay them out whenever he took on a new man.

 “You will treat everyone in this place with respect,” he would say.
 “That’s rule number one.
 You’ve got to believe you can be a champion.
 You need to work your ass off.
 And lastly, no whining.
 I don’t care if you got laid off, if your kids are sick, if you are going hungry.
 You are responsible for your success or failure.”

 Tiger did care.
 Any fighter who could not afford the modest gym fees, trained for free.
 A hungry fighter got a meal, and Tiger sent food packages home to any family struggling to put meals on the table.
 No one ever figured out how Tiger could afford his generosity.
 As time went on, tensions between blacks and whites in Boston worsened.
 White fighters stopped going to Baby Tiger’s gym until it was frequented by black boxers only.